afra16181falakh/Cats-and-Dogs-Classifications/README.md

 ## Overview

 This project focuses on developing a machine learning model to classify images of cats and dogs.
 Using a convolutional neural network (CNN), the model is trained to distinguish between images of cats and dogs with high accuracy.
-This project demonstrates the application of deep learning techniques to image classification tasks
+This project demonstrates the application of deep learning techniques to image classification tasks.

 ## Features
 - **Data Preprocessing**: Load, preprocess, and augment image data for training and validation.